Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Differentially-private consensus tracking

-Lemma \ref{Le:Laplacian} implies that the cumulative privacy budget is inversely proportional to $\nu^k$.
-Hence, the second statement can be obtained from the first statement by scaling $\nu^k$ proportionally.
-The result in the third statement can be obtained by specializing the selection of $\gamma^k$ and $\nu^k$ sequences. \end{proof}

-Note that in consensus-tracking applications such as constraint-free Nash equilibrium seeking, \cite{ye2021differentially} achieves $\epsilon$-DP by enforcing the tracking input $r_i^{k+1}-r_i^k$ to be summable (geometrically-decreasing, more specifically), which, however, also makes it impossible to ensure accurate convergence to the desired equilibrium.
-In our approach, by allowing the tracking input $r_i^{k+1}-r_i^k$ to be non-summable, we achieve both accurate convergence and finite cumulative privacy budget, even when the number of iterations goes to infinity.
-To our knowledge, this is the first consensus tracking algorithm that can achieve both almost-sure convergence to a tracking target and rigorous $\epsilon$-DP, even with the number of iterations going to infinity.
+Note that in consensus-tracking applications such as constraint-free Nash equilibrium seeking, \cite{ye2021differentially} achieves $\epsilon$-DP by enforcing the tracking reference to be summable (geometrically-decreasing, more specifically), which, however, also makes it impossible to ensure accurate convergence to the desired equilibrium.
+In our approach, by allowing the tracking reference $r_i^{k+1}-(1-\gamma^k)r_i^k$ to be non-summable (since Assumption \ref{as:reference_signal} allows $\sum_{k=0}^{\infty}\beta^k=\infty$), we achieve both accurate convergence and finite cumulative privacy budget.
+To our knowledge, this is the first consensus-tracking algorithm that can achieve both {\it a.s.} convergence to a tracking target and rigorous $\epsilon$-DP, even on the infinite time horizon.

-\begin{Remark 1} To ensure that the cumulative privacy budget $\epsilon=\sum_{k=1}^{\infty}\frac{2C\gamma^k}{\nu^k}$ is bounded, we employ Laplace noise with parameter $\nu^k$ increasing with time (since we require the sequence $\{\frac{\gamma^k}{\nu^k}\}$ to be summable while the sequence $\{\gamma^k\}$ is non-summable).
-Because the strength of the shared signal is time-invariant (i.e., $x_i^k$), an increasing $\nu^k$ makes the relative level between noise $\zeta_i^k$ and signal $x_i^k$ increase with time.
+\begin{Remark 1} To ensure that the cumulative privacy budget $\epsilon=\sum_{k=1}^{\infty}\frac{\bar{C}\beta^k}{\nu^k}$ is bounded, we employ Laplace noise with parameter $\nu^k$ increasing with time (since we require the sequence $\{\frac{\beta^k}{\nu^k}\}$ to be summable while the sequence $\{\beta^k\}$ is non-summable).
+Because { when sending signals, every agent $i$ always uses $x_i^k$, the amplitude of which is time-invariant}, an increasing $\nu^k$ makes the { noise-to-signal amplitude ratio} increase with time.
 However, since it is $\chi^k{\rm Lap}(\nu^k)$ that is actually fed into the algorithm, and the increase in the noise level $\nu^k$ is outweighed by the decrease of $\chi^k$ (see Assumption \ref{ass:dp-noise}), the actual noise fed into the algorithm still decays with time, which explains why Algorithm 1 can ensure every agent's accurate convergence.
 Moreover, according to Theorem \ref{Th:consensus_tracking}, the convergence will not be affected if we scale $\nu^k$ by any constant $\frac{1}{\epsilon}>0$ to achieve any desired level of $\epsilon$-DP, as long as $\nu^k$ (with associated variance $(\sigma_i^k)^2=2(\nu^k)^2$) satisfies Assumption \ref{ass:dp-noise}. \end{Remark 1}